 …if you use the vaporizer as it comes out of the box.

 You can enhance the performance of the Boundless CFX with a few modifications (read them in the tips and tricks paragraph at the end of the review).
 But these modifications do add to the learning curve.

 It works well straight out of the box…but if you’re obsessed with maximizing performance (like a good friend of mine), these modifications can be annoying.
 Some people just want maximum performance straight of the box.

 Of course, there are standard tips for using any vaporizer and specifically a conduction vape…

 But here’s the kicker:

-One of the standard tips for conduction vaporizers doesn’t apply the Boundless CFX…
+One of the usual suggestions for conduction vaporizers doesn't apply the Boundless CFX…

 To fully pack and compress your bowl actually doesn’t work well with the Boundless CFX.
 Because the hot air that gets pulled from the air path to the bottom of the bowl, seems to be the cause of uneven cooking when you fully pack your bowl and compress it.

 So in that sense, this vaporizer is a bit of an outsider among the conduction vapes.

 Here's a quick video on how to use the Boundless CFX: